 • Graduating students, toward the end of their educational career.
 This survey measures changes since the first year of college, relevant for both traditional age students and adult learners.
 This survey also highlights areas that are perceived by students to have been the most and least impactful over the last several years.

 • Graduate and professional students toward the end of their degree program.
 This survey takes into account the special application of mission goals to post-baccalaureate programs and the unique relationship between graduate students and the institution as a whole.

 • Undergraduate alumni during the fifth and/or tenth year after graduation.
 This survey assesses long-term effects of the institution’s mission-related strategies and gathers important data about students’ experiences after graduation.

-After the survey is complete, schools will receive a full-length individualized report as well as best practices that may help in areas needing improvement.
+After the survey is complete, participating schools will receive their institution's compiled data as well as best practices that may help in areas needing improvement.
 To learn more about the surveys, please read the Survey Instrument Overview.